 What you'll learn:

-After completing the Introduction to Classical Music course by Craig Wright on Coursera, students can expect to have gained several skills related to classical music history and analysis.
-Some of these skills include:
+After completing the Introduction to Classical Music course authored by Craig Wright on Coursera, learners acquire several skills.
+These skills include:

 The requirements for Introduction to Classical Music course by Craig Wright on Coursera are as follows: